zhgzhg/LoRaPacketForwarder/tools/TempMon/README.md

 The temperature is read from a file in millidegrees C resolution as an integer value, and later gets converted to a floating point one in degrees.

+The duration in seconds for which a certain temperature matches a condition can be also taken into account.

 For configuration example refer to the configuration template file 'config.json.template'.
 Then create a copy of it called 'config.json' with your actual settings, which will be used with TempMon.